Skip to content

 The Sax Institute has an international reputation as an Evidence Specialist, and nearly 20 years’ experience in translating research findings into policy drawing on our own expertise as well as that of our more than 50 member organisations.
 We work with governments, health organisations, research organisations and a network of experts nationwide to analyse policy problems and find the best evidence-based solutions.

-Our office is based in Glebe, however, we offer great flexible and remote working arrangements (we come to the office for a purpose – to connect and to collaborate – with flexibility to choose your location of work outside these times).
-Our staff employee engagement survey showed almost 90% of our staff are proud to work here at the Institute and would recommend it as a great place to work – so read on and see how you can join the team!
+Our office is based in Glebe and we offer excellent flexible and remote working arrangements.
+Our staff employee engagement survey showed our staff are proud to work here at the Institute and would recommend it as a great place to work – so read on and see how you can join the team!

 About the role